 - Rice Pantry – This is their second venue in the Inner-West, it will offer a new and feature a modern Asian twist.

 Marrickville Metro will be an even better place for all your weekly shop with a new Coles supermarket added to the mix.

 There is plenty of relaxed seating scattered around the space and a large children’s play area.

 For the launch, the centre has partnered with the Inner West Council to deliver an exciting ongoing art arrangement that features an array of renowned Australian artists who have come together to support the centre through their artistic expression.
 Giant scale artworks bringing life to the exterior facade and hidden pockets of art throughout the new site.

-Installed last year, Georgia Hill’s piece, ‘You’re Here, I’m Here Too’ (at the top of the page) is the artistic interpretation of caring sentiment that we share and build a positive environment together, as a community.
+Installed last year, Georgia Hill’s piece, ‘You’re Here, I’m Here Too’ is the artistic interpretation of caring sentiment that we share and build a positive environment together, as a community.
 Georgia lives and works in Marrickville and her vintage lettering is inspired by the signage found around the local area.

 Fintan Magee is a familiar face in the Sydney and internal art scene.
 He’s piece titled “Workspace” was completed in April and honours local female artists working prolifically within industrial warehouse spaces in Marrickville.
 Fintan is known for his enormous street art commissions referencing community and social issues.

-Artist Richard Briggs has spent the last month listening to members of the community about what living in the Inner West means to them.
-Over launch weekend, customers might catch him as he applies his unique sketching style to transform a wall in the existing centre, into a vibrant and engaging art piece.
+Artist Richard Briggs has spent the last month listening to community members about what living in the Inner West means to them.

 Have you been yet?
 What do you think of the new development?